 Most people who have sleep apnea don’t know they have it because it only occurs during sleep.
-A family member or bed partner might be the first to notice signs of sleep apnea.
-Sleep apnea is a leading cause of excessive daytime sleepiness.
+A family member or bed partner might be the first to notice signs of this.
+It is a leading cause of excessive daytime sleepiness.

-In addition to snoring and excessive daytime sleepiness, sleep apnea can cause morning headaches, irritability, and depression, as well as decreased sex drive and impaired concentration.
+In addition to snoring and excessive daytime sleepiness, it can cause morning headaches, irritability, and depression, as well as decreased sex drive and impaired concentration.
 Both men and women of any age or body type can have sleep apnea.
 The sleep disorder progressively worsens with age and weight gain.

 According to the Institute of Medicine, an estimated 50-70 million Americans suffer from chronic sleep disorders, including sleep apnea.
 Excessive daytime sleepiness alone costs the economy $150 billion in lost productivity, and workplace accidents cost another $48 billion in medical expenses related to auto accidents involving drowsy driving.
 Nearly 1 in 5 car accidents causing serious injury are associated with excessive daytime sleepiness.

 As mentioned, it can be life threatening.
 According to the National Institute of Neurological Disorders and Stroke, sleep apnea also appears to put individuals at risk for stroke and transient ischemic attacks (TIAs, also known as “mini-strokes”), and is associated with coronary heart disease, heart failure, irregular heartbeat, heart attack, and high blood pressure.